ardell/git-planbox/README.md

 Start the specified story.
 Creates a new branch according to the naming template defined in git config.
 If there is more than one task within the story, git-planbox asks which task you would like to work on, then starts the timer for that task.

+If timers are running for other tasks that you own, git-planbox will ask whether you want to pause them before starting the timer for the new task.
+Use this to help you accurately measure time spent working on each task.

 ### git-planbox pause

 Pause timers for in-progress tasks on the current story.